The Freight & Salvage

-The Freight & Salvage (known as "The Freight") is a nonprofit musical performance venue in Berkeley, California that primarily hosts Americana music and world music acts.
+The Freight (previously "Freight & Salvage") is a nonprofit musical performance venue in Berkeley, California that primarily hosts Americana music and world music acts.

 History

 The Freight was founded in 1968 by Nancy Owens and derived its name from the used furniture store that previously occupied the same space on San Pablo Avenue.
 In its early years, the Freight was a magnet for bluegrass fans and musicians but also presented an eclectic mix of folk, acoustic, Scottish and Irish, jugbands, mimes, spoken word and open mics.

 In 1983, it formally incorporated as the Berkeley Society for the Preservation of Traditional Music.
 The club moved to a 220-seat space on Addison Street in 1988.
 On August 27, 2009, The Freight opened a 490-seat venue in Berkeley's Downtown Arts District.
 The $12 million project, built to LEED standards, has a green roof and features reclaimed wood from the original building on the site throughout, as well as classrooms to fulfill the organization's educational mission.
 The building was designed by Berkeley-based architects Marcy Wong and Donn Logan and the sound system was provided by Meyer Sound Laboratories.